ibexa/documentation-developer/docs/getting_started/install_using_ddev.md

 This guide provides a step-by-step walkthrough of installing [[= product_name =]] using [DDEV](https://ddev.com/).
 DDEV is an open-source tool that simplifies the process of setting up local PHP development environments.

-## System requirements
+## Requirements

-For a successful installation, ensure you have the following software installed:
+Before you start the installation, ensure you have the following software installed:

 - [Docker](https://docs.docker.com/get-docker/)
 - [DDEV](https://ddev.readthedocs.io/en/latest/users/install/ddev-installation/)

-## Installation steps
+## Installation

 ### 1. Create a DDEV project directory